 4. Has the feeding environment changed?
 Dogs thrive on routine and changing the location of the food dish may cause them not to eat.
 If a feeding area must be relocated, start from scratch and move the bowl a few feet at a time over several days until it’s transitioned to a new location.
 Avoid feeding your dog in areas where other pets or outside noises may cause stress or distraction.

 5. Check the food.
 Be suspicious of any label that says “new and improved.”
-Some dogs like variety in their diet, but many don’t and may be picky about food that tastes different.
+Some dogs like variety in their diet, but many don’t and may be picky about food that tastes different (1).
 If a new diet is a must, choose the best dog food you can find for your pup and mix it in slowly with the old over a week to ten days.
 Always make sure the food is fresh and free from mold or pests, and consider buying ready-made meals from a fresh dog food company.
 Avoid keeping dry food in direct sunlight — it may lose both flavor and nutrition.